 You are welcome to download the practice workbook from the link below.

-Using IF Statement to Create Drop-Down List
+3 Ways to Use IF Statement to Create Drop-Down List

 Here our example will be such that, we will select a sports category, and depending on the sport the player names will be shown.